 © Oliviero Toscani

-CS: You actually don’t like advertising firms and its art directors?
+CS: You don’t really like advertising firms – or its art directors?

 OT: What art directors?
 Who are they?
 They are people who do nothing.
 They can’t write, they can’t take pictures, they need other people to do that.
-I realise the images and thinking.
-I do the images with photography that I imagine myself.
+I create the images and the thinking.
+I create the images I imagine with the help of photography.
 I’m my own art director, I’m the agency.

 CS: As a photographer you’ve always worked with companies …

-OT: Yes, at the end I’m taking a picture of the concept I’m thinking or what I create for the company.
-Normally you tell a photographer what kind of picture to do and everything is set.
-Advertising agencies want to produce a photograph they want.
+OT: Yes, and in the end it’s me, that takes a picture of the concept I developed for the company beforehand.
+Normally you tell a photographer what kind of picture to take and everything is set.
+Advertising agencies want to produce the photograph they want.
 That’s not my thing.
-I’m not this kind of photographer.
+I’m not that kind of photographer.
 A photographer is someone who takes pictures with the camera.
-I take pictures with my brain, with my creativity – and then I take it with a camera.
+I take pictures with my brain, with my creativity – and only then with a camera.

-CS: Would you say artists and creatives become more and more important for corporate entities?
+CS: Would you say artists and creatives are becoming more and more important for corporate entities?

 OT: Big companies are always made by creative people.
-I mean those financial managers or marketing managers; they are not good for the economy and for the development of society.
+So, these financial managers or marketing managers are not good for the economy and for the development of society.
 You need creative people in companies more and more because they take you further on.
-People with creativity, mentality of subversion, mentality of revolution and courage.
+Creative people with a subversive, courageous and revolutionary mentality.
 You have to go against the rule of marketing!
 Because the people in there don’t produce a better society.

-CS: Looking at some of your most famous campaigns, new ideas are what you developed in your work as a photographer you were always coming up with new ideas …
+CS: Looking at some of your most famous campaigns, one notices, that as a photographer you were always coming up with new ideas …

-OT: All my life I did it.
+OT: I have been doing that all my life.
 It is an experiment.
 You have to experiment all the time.

 CS: But if you experiment, you can fail.

 OT: Yes!
-A real failure is just if you give up.
+But the only one who really fails is the one who gives up.
 Otherwise it’s just a moment of your experiments.
 It goes up and down.

 CS: And when you fail you need an insurance.

-OT: Insurance is always dealing with accidents, tragedies, life and death, sickness … and finally and in this case, insurance is dealing with art – that is untouchable.
+OT: Insurance is always about accidents, tragedies, life and death, sickness … now finally this insurance is about art – that is untouchable.

 CS: Do you collect art?

 OT: No. I don’t collect anything.
-I must say that possession and property is too disturbing.
+I must say that ownership and property bothers me too much.
 You have to take care, you have to archive.
 Possession absorbs a lot of time and it has a lot to do with the past.
-You can’t possess something in the future.
-It’s not comfortable, even to have something in the pocket is too much.
+You can’t own anything that is in the future.
+It’s not comfortable.
+Even just having something in your pocket is inconvenient.
 I like to have my pockets empty.

-CS: But you own a vineyard and olive trees.
+CS: But you own a vineyard and olive groves.

-OT: Yes, but that’s not my work.
-I never had a studio, I never had that kind of setup, normally photographers have got.
+OT: Yes, but that has nothing to do with my work.
+I never had a studio or the kind of equipment that photographers usually have.

 OT: Yes, I have a camera.
 I just bought a new one, the other one was 15 years old.

-"If you don’t provoke it’s better to stay at home and sleep."
+"If you don’t provoke you might as well stay at home and sleep."

-CS: It’s of utmost importance that artists are free in their work.
-Was there ever a project, where a client told you what to do and you stopped?
+CS: It’s immensely important that artists remain free in their work.
+Has there ever been a project, where a client told you what to do and you stopped working on it?

-OT: The client is not a professional in my work.
-I listen to a client, I know what I should do for him and then I do it the way how I think at the end.
-I don’t want any client interfering on what I’m doing.
-If you would be a doctor you wouldn’t let your patient tell you where to cut.
-You know what do to!
+OT: The client has no professional importance in my work.
+I listen to the client, I know what they want me to do and then I do it the way I imagine it.
+I don’t want any client interfering with my work.
+If you were a doctor you wouldn’t let your patient tell you where to cut.
+You know what has to be done!

-OT: What are you doing if you don’t provoke?
+OT: What do you do if you don’t provoke?
 You have to provoke interest.
-If you don’t provoke it’s better to stay at home and sleep.
+If you don’t provoke you might as well stay at home and sleep.

-CS: Do you think you provoke with your new campaign for Arte Generali?
+CS: Do you think of your new campaign for Arte Generali as provocative?

 OT: For sure I provoke an interest.
-An angle like that is pretty new for an insurance campaign.
-Do you remember any insurance campaign?
+An approach like that is pretty new for an insurance campaign.
+Do you remember any insurance advertising campaign?
 I don’t remember one!
-They are so boring made by those agencies.
-They try not to provoke in any kind of interest.
-Advertising agencies for insurance are the most boring and stupid in the world of advertising.
+They are so boring, done by those agencies.
+They don’t even try to be provocative.
+Insurance advertising agencies are the most boring and stupid in the world of advertising.

 CS: Looking at all these rapid shifts and changes in the world: Is there any project you would love to work on now?

-OT: I would like to find a – what you call client – who would like to risk on a big humanitarian project.
-I like a new vision of society, a new socio-political project.
-I don’t know what – but that is what interests me.
+OT: I would like to find a – what you call client – who wants to implement a big humanitarian project.
+Like a new vision of society, a new socio-political project.
+I don’t know exactly what – but that is what interests me.
 Because today you can do politics much better by communication than by doing politics.
 And as you see, all political movements are based on communication today.
 With the new technology that’s possible.
 Today communication is politics!
 They are not doing politics in parliament anymore.
 And I would like to face that kind of problem and work on that.

 CS: So, basically it’s all about solving problems, isn’t it?

-OT: Yes, but to start solving problems you have to give an education.
-For any kind of problem education is the main project.
-Profit is still the main task.
-And big distortion is made by people who are dreamers.
+OT: Yes, but to start solving problems you need education.
+For any kind of problem education is the main issue.
+Profit is still what everyone strives for.
+The biggest disruption is created by people who are dreamers.

-CS: Do you have a concept for integrating more dreamers into the profit driven system?
+CS: Do you have a suggestion on how to integrate more dreamers into that profit-driven system?

-OT: The understanding of Difference, of Otherness is the main problem to understand.
+OT: The understanding of Difference, of Otherness is the main problem.
 We don’t want to be different.
 We want to be German, we want to be Italian, male, female, white, fascist, communist.
-That’s wrong, that’s wrong!
-We want to belong to somebody that you think is like us.
-How to start thinking the opposite?
-Like we want to belong to somebody who is completely different than us.
-If you start to think like that it’s revolution.
-Accepting the difference.
-In difference there is the juice of life!
+But this is wrong, so very wrong!
+We want to belong to those who are like us.
+But how can we start thinking the opposite?
+Like, that we want to belong to someone who is the complete opposite of us.
+When you start to think like that, it’s revolutionary.
+Accepting otherness.
+Because in differences there is the elixir of life!